kindone/cppproptest/doc/Generators.md

 `cppproptest` provides a set of built-in generators for immediate generation of types that are often used in practice.
 Built-in generators are in the form of Arbitraries.

-Here's a quick reference for built-in arbitraries
+Here's quick reference for built-in arbitraries

  Purpose                                             | Examples                                   | Generator                             |
 |----------------------------------------------------| -------------------------------------------|---------------------------------------|